India allows Pakistan to visit controversial water projects

 In October 2018, at a news conference, Joint Secretary Syed Meher Ali shah, who has additional charge of commissioner for waters, had said that Indian government was not allowing Pakistani delegation to visit the sites of controversial New Delhi’s Kishanganga and Ratle power projects.

 “We had planned to visit from October 7 to 12, 2018, and India first agreed, but later refused.
-Now, again the Indian government has agreed allowing the Pakistani inspection team to visit the project sites being built on the Chenab River, which a welcome sign for improving ties."
+Now, again the Indian government has greed allowing Pakistani inspection team to visit the project sites being built on Chenab River, which a welcome sign for improving ties.